Skip to main content

 Each endpoint has a different rate-limit, and this rate-limit can be changed by Circuit at any moment.

 Most write endpoints currently have a rate-limit of 5 requests per second.
-Exception is:
+Exceptions are:

-• The stop creation endpoint has a rate-limit of 1 request per second, so we recommend using the batch-import endpoint instead, which has a rate-limit of 4 requests per minute, but can be used to import up to 100 stops at a time
+• The batch-import endpoint has a rate-limit of 4 requests per minute, but can be used to import up to 100 stops at a time;

-Most read endpoints have a rate-limit of 5 requests per second.
+All read endpoints have a rate-limit of 10 requests per second, including the list endpoints.

 Circuit API will occasionally support bursts of requests, but this cannot be sustained and will be rejected if it goes on for too long.